Arturo Zampaglione: Biography

-He was born on September 28, 1952 in Tornoto,Canada into a prominent family, the grandson of Italian politician Giuseppe Spataro and the son of diplomat and author Gerardo Zampaglione.
+He was born on September 28, 1952 in Toronto, Canada into a prominent family, the grandson of Italian politician Giuseppe Spataro and the son of diplomat and author Gerardo Zampaglione.
 He graduated magna cum laude from the Sapienza University of Rome and earned a master's degree in international affairs from the Fletcher School of Law and Diplomacy at Tufts University.

 Career

 Early work

 Before pursuing journalism, Zampaglione worked in various capacities, including roles in the Italian Senate with the parliamentary group Sinistra Indipendente (Independent Left) and at organizations such as Confagricoltura and Lega delle Cooperative in Rome.
 During this period, he authored books on agricultural policy, including Un groviglio con undici nodi (1979), Guida alla Terra (1980), and Guida alla nuova agricoltura (1984).

 During the same period he published the book Caro Antonio.
 Le memorie di Pertini raccontate ai giovani in 1985.

 Journalism

 Zampaglione began his journalism career with L'Unità and later joined the economic weekly Il Mondo.
 In 1988, he was hired by Eugenio Scalfari, founder of La Repubblica, where he served as the New York Bureau Chief until 2003 and subsequently as a Special Correspondent.

 His reporting covered economics, geopolitics, and social issues.
 Zampaglione was known for his on-the-ground coverage, including his immediate reporting from Ground Zero following the September 11 attacks.

 Throughout his career, Zampaglione interviewed notable figures such as Bill Gates, Jeff Bezos, Tony Blair, Hillary Clinton, and Donald Trump.

 Beyond his journalism career, Zampaglione has been involved in education and promoting cultural heritage.
 From 2007 to 2008, he taught a course titled Foreign Posting at the Arthur L. Carter Journalism Institute at New York University.

 In 2013, Zampaglione, together with Alessandra Baldini, founded OnuItalia, the first online publication dedicated to documenting Italy's activities and role within the United Nations.